jimmywarting/StreamSaver.js/README.md

     writer.write(uInt8)
     writer.close()
   } else {
-    // using Response can be a grate tool to convert
+    // using Response can be a great tool to convert
     // mostly anything (blob, string, buffers) into a byte stream
     // that can be piped to StreamSaver
     //